Thrilleratplay/me7_update_parser/README.md

    be generated.
 Between information found on [me.bios.io ME_blob_format (Wayback Machine link)](https://web.archive.org/web/20200225121609/http://me.bios.io/ME_blob_format), [MEAnalyzer](https://github.com/platomav/MEAnalyzer) source code and Igor Skochinsky's presentations ([Rootkit in your laptop - Breakpoint 2012](http://me.bios.io/images/c/ca/Rootkit_in_your_laptop.pdf) and [Intel ME Secrets - RECON 2014](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf)) the values of the `me_cleaner.py` output are associated with fields.
-The values of fields, in combination with the output from the modified me_cleaner functions, are written to a file and verified using the code used by me_cleaner.
+The values of fields, in combination with the output from the modified me_cleaner functions, are written to a file.
+The value at address `0x00039`is set to `0x00`, at which point the file now can pass the verification function that was copied from me_cleaner.

 ## Structure of output